Particle.news

 Overview

-• The UK’s digital services tax is a 2 percent charge on revenue from UK users at very large online firms with more than £500 million in global digital sales and at least £25 million from the UK, raising over £800 million in 2024–25.
+• The digital services tax is a 2 percent charge on revenue from UK users for companies with more than £500 million in global digital sales and at least £25 million in the UK.